International Student and Scholar Office

-- Coordination of programs and ongoing services to enhance international students’ social lives, encourages their interaction with American peers, and promote ways for them to become involved and appreciated for their unique cultural perspectives.
+- Coordination of programs and ongoing services to enhance international students’ social lives, encourage their interaction with American peers, and promote ways for them to become involved and appreciated for their unique cultural perspectives.

 Summary of Special Immigration Regulations for Students in F-1 Visa Status

 Please note that the ISSO can provide the necessary immigration-related information and assistance to students, but it is the student, not TU, who is ultimately responsible for maintaining legal F-1 student status.
-F-1 students should contact an ISSO advisor if they have difficulty meeting any of these requirements before they have a problem.
+F-1 students should contact an ISSO adviser if they have difficulty meeting any of these requirements before they have a problem.
 The ISSO is here to assist students in reviewing options and making wise decisions.
-The ISSO staff does not work for the Department of Homeland Security or the federal government, but are employees of TU who want international students to be successful.
+The ISSO staff does not work for the Department of Homeland Security or the federal government but are employees of TU who want international students to be successful.
 Students must:

 - Report any change of local or foreign address to the U.S. government’s SEVIS (electronic information system) by reporting it to TU through Online Services within 10 days of any move.

 - Enroll at the school that issued the active SEVIS record Form I-20.